PERFECTLY IMPERFECT PERFECTIONIST

 I can’t stress enough that the Word of God should NEVER change.
 However, our approach to life, service, mission, and ministry should remain in constant evolution.

 Fact: change is just as essential as it is feared.
-Change is feared because change is new and on some level we ALL struggle with change.
-However, as the times continue to change, it becomes unhealthy for us to refuse to do so as well.
+Change is feared because the difference is new.
+For this reason, on some level, we ALL struggle with change.
+However, as times change, we find it unhealthy to refuse change.

 Are you ending bad habits?
 Are you selfless?
 Are you connected to your community?
-Are you mission minded?
+Are you mission-minded?
 Are you focused on evangelism?
 Are you honestly fulfilling your mission and vision?
-If you answered no to any of these questions, then it’s time for you to incorporate some very necessary change.
-Change won’t always be easy or received; however, there are some barriers to change, that if you were to tackle, it would greatly increase your “change success.”
+If you answered no to any of these questions, then it’s time for you to incorporate some essential changes.
+Of course, change won’t always be easy or received; however, there are some barriers to change that, if you tackle it, would significantly increase your “change success.”

 So, what are these barriers?
-Today, I’d like to present to you with what I call the change chokers!
+Today, I’d like to present what I call the change chokers!

-• Hopelessness: It’s amazing that the very thing that creates the need FOR change; has also become the problem with change.
-There is nothing more devastating to any person, place, or organization than hopelessness.
-The problem with hopelessness is that when you have it, you lose your will to try.
-I urge you to never forget that our hope should always be in Jesus.
-This is important because we know by faith that He is constant, and never failing.
-Therefore, even when it looks as if we have no hope, know that to lose Hope, is to lose Him.
+• Hopelessness: It’s impressive that the very thing that creates the need FOR change; has also become a problem with change.
+Nothing is more devastating to any person, place, or organization than hopelessness.
+The problem with hopelessness is that it causes you to lose your will to try.
+I urge you never to forget that our hope should always be in Jesus.
+This is important because faith tells us He is constant and never failing.
+Therefore, even when it looks like we have no hope, know that to lose hope is to lose Him.

 • Laziness: Faith without works is dead, and change without works is the same.
-Change is desired by some because the implementation of change almost always means improvement.
-However, anything worth having requires you to work for it.
-Thus, if you’re not willing to work for it, then you will continue not to have it.
-Family, I know it may be hard for some, but if you want the next level, you will have to lose your lazy.
+Some desire change because the implementation of change almost always means improvement.
+However, anything worth having will also require you to work for it.
+Thus, if you’re unwilling to work for it, you will continue to lack it.
+Family, I know it may be hard for some, but if you want the next level, you must lose your laziness.

-• Cozy in Comfort: This I believe is the greatest source of anti-change.
-Truly there can hardly be a more cancerous element within your life and/or ministry, than for the called-conqueror to become comfortable in complacency.
-This is when we know there needs to be changed; however, the road to what’s needed will make things different than “the way we’ve always done it.”
-When there’s a greater commitment to what was then what should be, the surviving chance of change is near depleted.
+• Cozy in Comfort: This, I believe, is the most excellent source of anti-change.
+Indeed, there can hardly be a more cancerous element within your life or ministry than for the called conqueror to become comfortable in complacency.
+This is when we know there needs to be change; however, the road to better will undoubtedly make things different than “the way we’ve always done it.”
+When there’s a more significant commitment to what was then what should be, the survival chance of change is less likely.

-So, what did you think?
+So, what do you think?
 Was this helpful?
 What did I miss?
 How are you struggling with change?
 Which point registered with you the most?
 Let me know in the comments below.
-Subscribe to the blog and thanks for your support.
+Subscribe to the blog, and thanks for your support.

 Imperfectly,